ModernBetaNetwork/AdminToolbox/README.md

 **Added in version 1.4.0.**

 For us to better understand how many servers are using AdminToolbox, by default we collect anonymized analytics via bStats.
-Server administrators can disable this functionality by setting `enable-stats: false` in config.yml.
+Server administrators can disable this functionality on their servers by setting `enabled: false` in `plugins/bStats/config.yml`.

 The anonymized collected data is viewable publicly at https://bstats.org/plugin/bukkit/AdminToolbox/26406.